NATIONAL ZOO & AQUARIUM CONSERVATION TEAM

 - Palm oil from certified sustainable RSPO sources only accounts for 8 percent of the global supply of palm oil.

-- 90% of Orang-utan habitat has been lost already.
-If all of it is lost then so are the livelihoods of many people.
+- 90% of Orangutan habitat has been lost already.
+If all of it is lost so too is the livelihood of many people.

 - The industry needs to increase yields on land that has already been cleared but right now there is very little incentive for them to do this.

 - We share 97% of our DNA with Orangutans.
 You could say they are our wild cousins.

 - Over 85% of the world’s palm oil comes from Malaysia and Indonesia.

 Most of the palm oil that ends up in our food is harvested through unsustainable processes.
 In fact, only eight percent of the global supply of palm oil comes from sustainable RSPO certified sources.
 A sustainable palm oil industry that does not destroy anymore virgin rainforest is a reality.
 The industry just needs to use land that has already been cleared.
 But right now there isn’t the demand for palm oil that is produced this way.
 You have a right to know whether the products you buy contain palm oil.

 However, without legislation change, palm oil will remain unlabeled and you won’t know if the food products you are buying are pushing orangutans to extinction.

 Gorillas are on the brink of extinction.
 They’re calling on YOU to donate your phone today!